 1. Briefing papers

-This is an extensive 77-page briefing for non-specialists on UK trade and the trade options for the UK with Brexit.
+This is a briefing for non-specialists on UK trade and the trade options for the UK with Brexit.

-This article asks what will happen more widely with no deal.
+This article asks what would happen more widely with no deal.
 It looks beyond trade and the economy to security and health.

 This article summarises the proposal from Nick Boles MP and others for an EEA-style arrangement between the UK and the EU after Brexit.
 It also assesses the challenges and questions whether there is any benefit in this approach compared to EEU membership.